 There is no assurance that a mutual fund will achieve its investment objective.
 Funds are subject to market risk, which is the possibility that the market values of securities owned by the fund will decline and that the value of fund shares may therefore be less than what you paid for them.
 Accordingly, you can lose money investing in a mutual fund.
 Each fund's ability to achieve its investment objective depends upon the accuracy of the fund manager’s analysis of macroeconomic trends and asset class valuations and its ability to select the appropriate mix of underlying securities.
 There is risk that the fund manager’s evaluations and assumptions regarding macroeconomic trends, asset class valuations and selected underlying securities may be incorrect in view of actual market conditions.

 An investment in an exchange-traded fund (ETF) involves risks similar to those of investing in a broadly based portfolio of equity securities traded on exchange in the relevant securities market, such as market fluctuations caused by such factors as economic and political developments, changes in interest rates and perceived trends in stock prices.
 Investing in an international ETF also involves certain risks and considerations not typically associated with investing in an ETF that invests in the securities of U.S. issues, such as political, currency, economic and market risks.
-These risks are magnified in countries with emerging markets, since these countries may have relatively unstable governments and less established markets and economics.
+These risks are magnified in countries with emerging markets, and even more so in frontier markets, since these countries may have relatively unstable governments and less established markets and economics.
 For specifics and a greater explanation of possible risks with ETFs, please consult a copy of the ETFs prospectus.
 Investing in sectors may be more volatile than diversifying across many industries.
 The investment return and principal value of ETF investments will fluctuate, so an investor’s ETF shares (Creation Units), if or when sold, may be worth more or less than the original cost.
 ETFs are redeemable only in Creation Unit size through an Authorized Participant and are not individually redeemable for a Fund.

 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Although the Fund seeks to preserve the value of your investment at $1.00 per share, it is possible to lose money by investing in the fund.